k-box/k-box/docs/user/work-with-kbox/admin/projects.md

 # Projects

 Projects help to create communities of users who share a common goal.
-Projects can contain documents and collections, accessible by authorized users, unless explicitly stated otherwise.
+Projects can contain files and collections, accessible by authorized users, unless explicitly stated otherwise.

 Projects are created and maintained by Project Managers and K-Box Administrators.